Faint-Black/pratt-parsing-visualization/README.md

 * **Boolean logic**: `'and' (boolean and)` `'or' (boolean or)` `'!' (boolean not)`

 ## Examples
+Type these in the Text box, and don't forget the closing semicolon:

 `foo = 42;`

 `foo = bar = -(!a + (42 * 1337));`